 - AMD Ryzen Series

-AMD Athlon series is popular among low end laptops and Ryzen series if good for normal mainstream laptops.
-AMD Athlon has following sub series of processors.
+AMD Athlon series is popular among low-end laptops, and the Ryzen series is good for mainstream laptops.
+AMD Athlon has the following sub-series of processors.

 - AMD Ryzen 5

 - AMD Ryzen 9